 Our Board of Directors is divided into three classes.
 As a result of this provision, at least two annual meetings of shareholders may be required for shareholders to change a majority of the Board of Directors.
 Our by-laws provide that the Board of Directors shall consist of not less than six nor more than twelve members, with the exact number to be determined by the vote of not less than 66 2/3 % of the Board of Directors from time to time.
 Directors are elected to serve staggered three-year terms and are not subject to removal except for cause by the vote of the holders of at least 80% of our capital stock.
 Unless otherwise required by law, vacancies on the Board of Directors, including vacancies resulting from an increase in the number of directors or the removal of directors, may only be filled by an affirmative vote of 66 2/3% of the directors then in office.
-The classification of directors, the ability of the Board of Directors to increase the number of directors, the inability of the shareholders to remove directors without cause or fill vacancies on the Board of Directors and the inability of holders of less than 80% of our capital stock to remove directors even with cause will make it more difficult to change the Board of Directors, and will promote the continuity of existing management.
+The classification of directors, the ability of the Board of Directors and the inability of holders of less than 80% of our capital stock to remove directors even with cause or fill vacancies on the Board of Directors, and will promote the continuity of existing management.